-Then toggle to your preferred language, in this case French, and click SAVE at bottom of page.
+Then toggle to your preferred language and click SAVE at bottom of page.

 Then navigate back to Birds of the World.
 There is no ‘one click’ option to get back to BOW from eBird preferences at the moment, so just put the URL in the address bar.

-Now you can see as well as search for common names in French.
+Now you can see as well as search for common names.
 For example: